|

 The Mitten Tree

-Stands a tree, tall and grand.
+Stands a tree, mittened by hand.

-Red, yellow, green, and blue.
+Red, yellow, green, and blue,

-When the cold wind starts to blow,
+When cold winds start to blow,

 To the mitten tree, we go.